-Our financial performance is subject to declines in general economic conditions and the impact of such economic conditions on levels of consumer confidence and consumer spending may deteriorate significantly, and could remain depressed for an extended period of time.
+Our financial performance is subject to declines in general economic conditions and the impact of such economic conditions on levels of consumer confidence and consumer spending.
+Consumer confidence and consumer spending may deteriorate significantly, and could remain depressed for an extended period of time.
 Consumer purchases of discretionary items, including specifically our merchandise, generally decline during periods when disposable income is limited, unemployment rates increase, consumer perceptions of personal well-being and security declines or there is economic uncertainty.
 An uncertain economic environment, could adversely impact our business and operating results.